litestar-org/litestar/docs/tutorials/dto-tutorial/index.rst

     `Developing a basic TODO application <../todo-app>`_ tutorial.

 In this tutorial, we will walk through the process of modelling a simple data structure, and demonstrate how Litestar's DTO factories can be used to help us build flexible applications.
-Lets get started!
+Now we can get started!

 .. literalinclude:: /examples/data_transfer_objects/factory/tutorial/initial_pattern.py
     :language: python